loudinb/20CS2023/docs/programming-assignments/assignment-2/arcontroller-class.md

 # `ARController` Class

-The `ARController` class serves as the main controller for running an adaptive review session in the Adaptive Review System.
+The `ARController` class serves as the main controller for running an adaptive review session.
 It manages the interaction between the user, questions, and the BoxManager.

 Follow the specifications provided below to create an `ARController` class in the `arcontroller.py` file.